 1898, June 13 – The Ottawa & New York Ry was purchased by the New York & Ottawa RR and dropped “The” from their title.

 1898, July 29 – the Ottawa & New York Ry opened from Cornwall to Ottawa having trackage rights over the Montreal & Ottawa Railway at Hurdman to their freight yard.
 The Cornwall station was on the north side of 2nd Street West between Hoople Avenue and Hickory Street.
-Cornwall Electric Street Ry opened a section of track that looped around the Toronto Paper Mill and Smithville to the new rail yard so that they could reach the station grounds as well as had a wye on the east side of the bridge crossing that continued under it and ended along the Cornwall Canal at Frontenac Street where Frontenac Oil Refineries was.
+Cornwall Electric Street Ry opened a section of track that looped around the Toronto Paper Mill and Smithville to the O&NY rail yard so that they could reach the station grounds as well as had a wye on the east side of the bridge crossing that continued under it and ended along the Cornwall Canal at Frontenac Street where Frontenac Oil Refineries was established.

 1898, September 6 – pier 2 of the South Ottawa & New York Railway Bridge collapsed bringing down the two American trusses and killing 15 workers.
 This is Cornwall’s worst disaster to include loss of life.

 1899, April 18 – the New York & Ottawa Bridge Company created to run the bridge crossing that would link the New York & Ottawa to the Ottawa & New York.